 Since March 2020, the situation remains uncertain, interstate borders are closed, and overcoming obstacles becomes even more relevant.
 Fear for the life of a loved one is even greater.

-Film director believed that the authenticity of the atoning sacrifice is that it is a «meaningless», irrational act, useless waste or ritual (like the film hero going through an empty pool with a burning candle or setting fire on his own house).
+The film director believed that the authenticity of the atoning sacrifice is that it is a “meaningless”, irrational act, useless waste or ritual (like the film hero going through an empty pool with a burning candle or setting fire on his own house).

-In the book on folklore of Gotland, published in 1937, there is a record of a man who suddenly disappeared without leaving a trace, being not completing a trip around the main cathedral of the city of Visby.
+In the book on folklore of Gotland, published in 1937, there is a record of a man who suddenly disappeared without leaving a trace, is not completing a trip around the main cathedral of the city of Visby.

 Probably the most terrible of all creatures Kyrkogrimen was to blame for that.

 When churches were built in medieval times, sometimes an animal was buried alive under the floors.
-Most often they were goats, because they were relatively cheap.
+Most often they were goats because they were relatively cheap.

 There are also some versions that the criminals were buried alive similar way.
 In some cases, the criminal’s heart was cut out and placed in the carcass of an animal that was sacrificed.